samthegliderpilot/PythonEquations2Orbits/README.md

 This is clearly a work in progress, interfaces will almost certainly change and there is no real verification or validation.
 Some of the tests are pretty weak and I have a list of things to refactor after rushing to get this good enough for a release by my personal deadline.

 The way I've been setting up my environments has been with these conda/pip commands.
-Note that in all cases, I have a C++ compiler on my computer (Visual Studio 2021 Commuinty is installed on Windows, gcc on Linux).
+Note that in all cases, I have a C++ compiler on my computer (Visual Studio 2022 Commuinty is installed on Windows, gcc on Linux).
 Cmake can find it, and it is probably required for setting up pyomo all the way:

 conda create --name Py39OptFun python=3.9
 conda activate Py39OptFun
-conda install sympy numpy pandas scipy plotly matplotlib jupyter pygmo pyomo cmake pytest p2j conda install -c conda-forge ipopt glpk pyomo download-extensions pyomo build-extensions
+conda install sympy numpy pandas scipy plotly matplotlib jupyter pygmo pyomo cmake pytest p2j pandoc networkx openpyxl pint pymysql pyodbc pyro4 xlrd conda install -c conda-forge ipopt glpk pyomo download-extensions pyomo build-extensions python setup.py dependencies --extra optional

+That last command is adding additional dependencies for pyomo, not sure how much it is needed.

 Note that my conversion of Jupyter notebooks requires LaTeX of some sort to be installed (on Windows, I'm using MiKTeX)